algorand-devrel/algorand-python-coding-assignment/projects/coding-assignment/README.md

 ```

 1. Open this project in VSCode
-2. Open the file named `python-decipher2024.code-workspace` and press the `open workspace` button to activate workspace mode.
+2. Open the file named `algorand-python-coding-assignment.code-workspace` and press the `open workspace` button to activate workspace mode.
 3. 3 VSCode terminal will be auto created: `ROOT` `python-demo` `coding-assignment`.
 Now go to the `ROOT` VSCode terminal and run the following command to install dependencies required for both sub projects:

 ```bash